Double Momentum and Error Feedback for Clipping with Fast Rates and Differential Privacy: Experiments: Additional Details and Results

 \subsection{Experiments with Logistic Regression}

-We conduct experiments on non-convex logistic regression with regularization parameter $\lambda=10^{-3}$ for $10^4$ iterations which is a standard experiment setup considered in the earlier works \citep{gao2024econtrol, islamov2024asgrad, makarenko2022adaptive}.
-We use Duke and Leukemia datasets from LibSVM library and split the dataset into $n=4$ equal parts.
-We normalize the row of the feature matrix to demonstrate the differences between algorithms.
-To simulate the stochastic gradients we either add centered Gaussian noise with variance $\sigma = 0.05$ for the Duke dataset and $\sigma=0.1$ for the Leukemia dataset, or mini-batch gradients with batch-size of $\frac{1}{3}$ of the whole local dataset for Duke dataset and $\frac{1}{4}$ of the whole local dataset for Leukemia dataset.
-For \algname{Clip21-SGD} and \algname{Clip-SGD} algorithms, we tune the stepsize in $\{2^{-5},\dots,2^5\}$ and choose the one that gives the lowest final gradient norm in average across $3$ random seeds.
-For \algname{Clip21-SGD2M}, we tune both the stepsize in $\{2^{-5}, \dots, 2^5\}$ and the momentum parameter in $\{0.1, 0.5, 0.9\}$ and choose the best pair of parameters similarly as before.
-For completeness, we report the convergence curves in \Cref{fig:logreg_convergence_plots}.
-We observe that \algname{Clip21-SGD2M} is more robust to the choice of the clipping radius $\tau$ while \algname{Clip-SGD} converges well only for large enough $\tau$.
-Besides, \algname{Clip21-SGD} does not converge in all cases which is also highlighted by our theory in \Cref{th:clip21_non_convergence}.
+We evaluate our methods on non‐convex logistic regression with regularization $\lambda=10^{-3}$ over $10^4$ iterations---a setup standard in recent studies \citep{gao2024econtrol,islamov2024asgrad,makarenko2022adaptive}.
+Using the Duke and Leukemia datasets from LIBSVM \citep{chang2011libsvm}, we split each into $n=4$ equal shards and normalize each feature vector.
+To emulate stochastic gradients, we either add zero‐mean Gaussian noise (variance $\sigma=0.05$ for Duke, $\sigma=0.1$ for Leukemia) or sample mini‐batches of size $1/3$ of each local dataset for Duke and $1/4$ for Leukemia.
+For \algname{Clip-SGD} and \algname{Clip21-SGD}, we sweep the stepsize $\gamma\in\{2^{-5},\dots, 2^5\}$ and select the value minimizing the final gradient norm (averaged over three random seeds). \algname{Clip21-SGD2M} is tuned over the same $\gamma$ grid plus momentum $\beta\in\{0.1,0.5,0.9\}$, choosing the best $(\gamma,\beta)$ pair similarly.
+Figure~\ref{fig:logreg_convergence_plots} shows the resulting convergence curves.
+We observe that \algname{Clip21-SGD2M} remains stable across a wide range of clipping thresholds $\tau$, whereas \algname{Clip-SGD} requires sufficiently large $\tau$ to converge, and \algname{Clip21-SGD} often fails altogether—consistent with our theoretical non-convergence result in Theorem~\ref{th:clip21_non_convergence}.